 Hormonal problems and the build-up of toxins within the body can have a similar effect.
 When the body shifts into this slow-burn state the diet is more likely to provide more calories than are needed, causing the excess calories to be stored as fat.

 However, a fast metabolism burns calories at an accelerated rate, helping to cause the calorie deficit that is necessary to encourage fat burning.
+Learning how to boost your metabolism will make a dramatic difference in your health and appearance!

 An Age-Old Problem